markdumke/Statistical-Modeling/README.md

 # Statistical Modeling
-This repository contains implementations and applications of statical models.
+This repository contains implementations and applications of Statistical Models.